pantheon-systems/documentation/source/content/custom-certificates.md

 1. Click **Upload New Cert**, paste your certificate and intermediate certificate into the appropriate fields, and then click **Upload**.
 Both certificates must be in `.PEM` format.
 You can click **Refresh Cert List** to see the newly added certificate.

-As an alternative, you can also submit the certificate bundle to Pantheon Support to upload, but allow two business days for your Account Team to load the certificate.
+As an alternative, you can also submit the certificate bundle to Pantheon Support to upload.
+You must allow two business days for your Account Team to load the certificate.

 </Tab>